arbrandes/openedx-on-openstack/docs/index.md

 This playbook run may take one hour or more.
 After it's done, log out of the deploy node and edit your local /etc/hosts.
-If you didn't change any of the example variables, enter the following, substituting `app_ip` for the IP address of the app server pool you can obtain with the following Heat command:
+If you didn't change any of the example variables, enter the following, substituting `app_ip` for the IP address of the app server pool you can obtain with the following command:

 ```
-heat output-show <stack_name> app_ip
+openstack stack output show $stack app_ip
 vim /etc/hosts
 ---
 <app_ip> lms.example.com studio.example.com